 Main types of legal structures in Bahrain

-Our team of agents who specialize in company registration in Bahrain highlights the main types of companies, and their primary characteristics, in the list below:
+Our team of agents who specialize in company registration and immigration in Bahrain highlights the main types of companies, and their primary characteristics, in the list below:

 Requirements for companies in Bahrain